schpet/stories/README.markdown

 # you can pass an id instead of git branch
 stories view 12345

+# show a report of recent changes you've made to stories
+stories activity

 # show all of the commands
 stories --help
 ```